tb5874/tb5874/README.md

 tb5874@naver.com

-you need to send e-mail for me, For "thank you".
+you need to say "thank you".

 <!---